vesoft-inc/nebula/docs/nGQL-tutorial.md

 ## nGQL Syntax

 nGQL key words are case-insensitive but we recommend them written in all caps for easy reading.
-Based on the released Nebula v0.1 and corresponding Docker mirror, we have created a simple graph with 4 vertices and 3 edges to help you get a quick understanding of nGQL.
+To help you get a quick understanding of nGQL, we have created a simple graph `myspace_test` with 4 vertices and 3 edges.

 ### Graph space administration